-Erin Krupka is an assistant professor at the School of Information.
+Erin Krupka is an Associate Professor at the School of Information.
 She is an experimental behavioral economist who explores the ways in which social incentives and environmental factors influence behavior, using both laboratory and field experiments.
 Before joining the School of Information as an assistant professor at the University of Michigan in 2009, Dr. Krupka graduated from Carnegie Mellon University and joined IZA (a Labor Economics Research Institute) in Bonn, Germany, as a post-doc.

 Though firmly grounded in economics, one of the hallmarks of her research agenda is the synthesis of theory and findings stemming from multiple disciplines within the social sciences.
 She explores how social norms and collective values emerge, the forces determining their content, their transmission and maintenance.
 Their study generates tremendous practical value for a range of questions from how to design social media applications that encourage desirable norms to emerge endogenously; how to harness norms in organizational settings as possible solutions to principle-agent problems; how to transition from undesirable to desirable norms of conduct and how to sustain desirable norms once they are in place.